 Sharp first visited North Devon to look for folksingers as early as Jan 1904.
 This was at the invitation of Rev Alex de Gex, rector of Meshaw, 6 miles SE of South Molton.
-De Gex had attended the Hampstead Conservatoire concert in November 1903, when Sharp presented some of the songs freshly gathered in Somerset.
-He made further visits to Devon over the next few years, meeting Rev Sabine Baring Gould on 3 occasions at Lewtrenchard (near Coryton station: see map below).
+De Gex had read about the Hampstead Conservatoire concert in November 1903, when Sharp presented some of the songs freshly gathered in Somerset.
+Sharp made further visits to Devon over the next few years, meeting Rev Sabine Baring Gould on 3 occasions at Lewtrenchard (near Coryton station: see map below).
+Priscilla Wyatt-Edgell was the third intermediary who helped him.

-In all Sharp met 32 singers in Devon, the most prolific being William Nott (32 songs) and the most interesting (arguably) being the gypsy singers Betsy and Rebecca Holland with Priscilla Cooper.
+In all Sharp met 29 singers, 1 musician and 1 dancer in Devon - the most prolific singer being William Nott (32 songs) and the most interesting (arguably) being the gypsy singers Rebecca Holland and Priscilla Cooper.
+Rebecca Holland's grand-daughter Betsy Holland can be found in the West Somerset Directory, as Sharp first met her there.

 For information on folk events in Devon try http://www.devonfolk.org.uk